 Please note that strategies described below are those that apply to Candriam's Article 8 products in general.
 In addition, specific investment strategies can be applied to certain products on a case-by-case basis.
-Such ad-hoc investment strategies are described in the product-specific pre-contractual documentation and fund information table.
+Such ad-hoc investment strategies are described in the table at the end of the document.